jsdoublel/nw/README.md

 ## Main Features

 > [!WARNING]
-> Some features require a TMDB api key.
+> Some features require a TMDB API key.
 You can obtain one from [TDMB's
 > website](https://developer.themoviedb.org/docs/getting-started) for free.

 - Chooses your Next Watch